trianglish/upme-plus/README.md

 ----

-## Automate your Instagram with your browser!
+## Automate social network with your browser!

 > Yes, we moved [Instabot](https://github.com/instagrambot/instabot) to the browser.
 No coding skills needed!
 Just our [extension](https://get.gramup.me).

 This browser extension can help you to:
 * Get Free 100 likes
 * Double your followers
-* Start Earning with your Instagram
+* Start Earning with your

-There are a lot of ways to automate your Instagram but you have to give them your credentials to allow them perform in-app activity for you.
+There are a lot of ways to automate your activity in social networks but you have to give them your credentials to allow them perform in-app activity for you.
 As a result you can eventually found yourself being subscribed to unknown people or even lose your account.

 We found a hack that allowed to insert all automation scripts into a browser.
 As a result, we don’t need a backend and your private data - your passwords never left your browser.
 And we made this tool completely free and open source.
 Miracle?
 Reality!